piemonte/PBJVision/README.md

 We created this at DIY.org as a fun means for kids to author video but also as a way to easily create stop motion.
 This same recording interaction was pioneered by Vine and later by Instagram.

+Please review the [release history](https://github.com/piemonte/PBJVision/releases) for more information.

 ## Installation

 [CocoaPods](http://cocoapods.org) is the recommended method of installing PBJVision, just add the following line to your `Podfile`: